 I store all of my Ecamm recordings on Google drive so that they can be edited and processed and I made sure to pin that folder in Finder so it’s easy for me to find and access anytime.

-So I’d encourage you to not only live stream with Ecamm, but use Ecamm to create all kinds of videos from promos to trainings to ads and more.
+So I’d encourage you to not only live stream with Ecamm, but use Ecamm for recording videos from promos to trainings to ads and more.
 You’ll be amazed at how versatile this tool really is!

 We’re here to help!